Rules for Pentathlon

 Round 2: Clubs

-The second round is played like the first, but now it's clubs that score points.
+The second round is played like the first, but now clubs score points.

 How to play: